Strobilanthes kunthiana

-This plant flowers during September–October.

 Description

-Kurinji grows at an altitude of 1300 to 2400 metres.
+Kurinji grows at an altitude of 1300 meters to 2400 metres.
 The plant is usually 30 to 60 cm high.
 They can, however, grow well beyond 180 cm under congenial conditions.

 The kurinji plant belongs to the genus Strobilanthes which was first scientifically described by Christian Gottfried Daniel Nees von Esenbeck in the 19th century.
 The genus has around 250 species, of which at least 46 are found in India.
-Most of these species show an unusual flowering behavior, varying from annual to 16-year blooming cycles.
+Most of these species show an unusual flowering behaviour, varying from annual to 16-year blooming cycles.

 Plants that bloom at long intervals like Strobilanthes kunthiana are known as plietesials.
 Other commonly used expressions or terms which apply to part or all of the plietesial life history include gregarious flowering, mast seeding and supra-annual synchronized semelparity (semelparity = monocarpy).

 Other kurinji species, such as Strobilanthes cuspidatus, bloom once every seven years, and then die.
 Their seeds subsequently sprout and continue the cycle of life and death.